wpendl99/.github/profile/css/selectors/selectors.md

 ## Class selector

-The next selector we will use is class selector.
+The next selector we will use is the class selector.
 Remember that any element can have zero or more classification applied to it.
-For example, our example document has a class of `introduction` applied to the first paragraph, and a class of `summary` applied to the final paragraph of each section.
+For example, our document has a class of `introduction` applied to the first paragraph, and a class of `summary` applied to the final paragraph of each section.
 If we want to bold the summary paragraphs we would supply the class name summary prefixed with a period (`.summary`).

 ```css
 .summary {